What is the difference between a modular PSU vs regular PSU? Find out whether you should be buying a modular power supply or not.

 Until a few years ago, most consumers paid little or no attention to their computer power supplies - They would splurge on a bleeding edge CPU and monster graphics card, only to cheap out on a inferior power supply unit.

-Now that people are realizing that a reliable power supply is the most critical component of a computer, they have become more discerning as well.
-This has led to the growing popularity of power supplies with high efficiencies (see our "Should You Buy a 80 Plus Power Supply" article) and modular designs.
+Nowadays people are finally realizing that a reliable power supply is the most critical component of a computer, and this has led to the growing popularity of power supplies with high efficiencies (see our "Should You Buy a 80 Plus Power Supply" article) and modular designs.

 What is a modular power supply unit?
 In simple terms, it is a power supply where some or all of its cables and connectors are detachable; This is different from a regular power supply where all its cables are permanently fused to the unit.